Julien Green: Death and legacy

+The grave of Julien Green and Jean-Éric Green at St Egid’s Church in Klagenfurt.

 Green died in Paris on 13 August 1998, shortly before his 98th birthday.
 His remains were entombed in a chapel designed for him in St. Egid Church, Klagenfurt, Austria.
 The chapel decoration includes a painting Green commissioned, Die Emmausjünger (The Disciples at Emmaus).
 His tombstone names him "Julian", using the original English spelling rather than the French "Julien" by which he was known.

 After Green's death, his adopted son Éric Jourdan (1938–2015) served as executor of his estate.
 From him the Green-Meldrim House in Savannah, the home of Green's paternal grandfather, bought a collection of furniture, ceramics, silver, family photographs, and a ledger.

 Jourdan also tried to restrict the publication of some of Green's work, protecting his reputation with a new "prudishness" even more than Green had in censoring his own journals for publication.
 After Éric Jourdan's death in 2015, Jourdan's executor Tristan Gervais de Lafond, a jurist of some distinction, supported the publication of the unexpurgated text of Green's journals and the first volume appeared in September 2019.
 The publishing program respected Green's restriction that sensitive material not appear until fifty years had passed.
 Included were "hundreds of pages, with countless pornographic and vulgar passages crossed out", with as much as half the material published for the first time, sexual matters as well as assessments of colleagues and literary figures, as well as racist and anti-semitic statements.
 It transformed Green's public image: his homosexuality was never a secret but Green had always indicated it was "under control" or channeled into platonic relationships.
 The full text records such a variety of sexual encounters that it documents gay life in the years between the world wars.

 One reviewer wrote: "We knew he was homosexual; we didn't know to what extent."
 Another noted that Green's crude descriptions shocked less than the quality of the sex: not satisfying but "angry" and "haughty".
 In the Catholic Herald, Benjamin Ivry advised Green's admirers that Green's "candor" might surprise, but the battle Green fought between the sensual and the spiritual was unchanged: "Chastity remains a cherished virtue, even if Green is unable to attain it."